 Power from each engine battery supplies the respective red engine battery switch (STBD, CENTER, PORT) on the Master DC Panel, located in the mechanical space.
 A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information about your engines.
-The red main engine battery switches may be controlled remotely by the PORT BATTERY, CENTER BATTERY (if installed), and STBD BATTERY buttons on the DC distribution panel, located in the head compartment electrical cabinet.
+The red main engine battery switches may be controlled remotely by the PORT BATTERY, CENTER BATTERY (if installed), and STBD BATTERY buttons on the DC distribution panel, located in the port companionway upper cabinet (above the microwave).

-Power from the house batteries supplies the red HOUSE battery switch, which may be controlled remotely by the HOUSE BATTERY button on the DC distribution panel.
+Power from the house batteries supplies the red HOUSE battery switch, which may be controlled remotely by the HOUSE BATTERY button on the DC distribution panel in the port companionway upper cabinet.
 Battery switches and breakers on the DC distribution panel protect the switch panels on the helm.

 When the red main battery switches on the Master DC Panel are in the OFF position, all DC power to the rest of the boat (including the high water alarm) is disconnected.
-The only exceptions are the forward, mid, and aft automatic bilge pumps and the shower sump box.
+The only exceptions are the forward, mid, and aft automatic bilge pumps.
 Shutting OFF the red main battery switches will not disconnect power to bilge pumps.